karet-org/karet-docs/guide/getting-started.md

 echo "KARET_SESSION_SECRET=$(openssl rand -base64 48)" > .env
 ```

-The compose file refuses to start without `KARET_SESSION_SECRET`.
-That's
+The compose file refuses to start without `KARET_SESSION_SECRET`: a
-deliberate.
-Running with a default value would let anyone forge a session.
+default value would let anyone forge a session.

 ## 2. Start the stack